 Cons:

-Due to the combination of this pad’s R-value, small size, and relatively low weight, we found it to be the best all-around sleeping pad for virtually any three-season fastpacking trip.
+Due to its combination of R-value, small size, and relatively low weight, this pad is the best all-around sleeping pad for virtually any three-season fastpacking trip.

 Read our full review of the previous version of this pad, the Therm-a-Rest NeoAir XLite Sleeping Pad.